Skip to main content

 Open Work Permit During Inland Processing

-• Allows the sponsored spouse to work for any employer in Canada while waiting for PR
+• It generally allows the sponsored partner to work for almost any employer in Canada while the PR application is processed

-• OWP is typically valid until a decision is made on the PR application
+• It is typically valid until a decision is made on the PR application

-• Sponsor must be a Canadian citizen, PR, or registered Indian for OWP eligibility
+• The sponsor must be a Canadian citizen, permanent resident, or person registered under the Canadian Indian Act

 Relationship Evidence Requirements

-IRCC requires substantial evidence that the relationship is genuine and not entered primarily for immigration purposes (IRPA s.4).
-The standard document checklist includes:
+IRCC requires substantial evidence that the relationship is genuine and was not entered into primarily to acquire an immigration status or privilege (this bad-faith-relationship rule is in IRPR s.4).
+The strongest applications show a consistent story across several categories rather than relying on photos alone.
+The standard document checklist generally includes:

 Identity & Status